-- (34) Requests for special consideration must be made in writing to the Faculty via the CDU online form within three (3) working days after the due date of an assessment task. - a.
+(43) Requests for special consideration must be made in writing to the Faculty via the CDU online form within three (3) working days after the due date of an assessment task, but no later than ten (10) working days in the case of exceptional circumstances.

+- a.
 Applications must be accompanied by relevant supporting evidence (e.g., medical certificate, letter from employer, statutory declaration, copy of an accident report etc). - b.
-The student may be asked to clarify information or provide additional evidence to support their application. - (35) Students will receive a written response within three (3) working days of their submission, including details of the basis of any decisions. - a.
-Where an application for a special consideration is accepted, the outcome may include either the opportunity for re-submission or an alternate assessment task. - (36) A student who undertakes an alternate assessment task will have their new mark applied, which may be lower than the first mark originally achieved.
+The student may be asked to clarify information or provide additional evidence to support their application. - (44) Students will receive a written response within three (3) working days of their submission, including details of the basis of any decisions. - a.
+Where an application for a special consideration is accepted, the outcome may include either the opportunity for re-submission or an alternative assessment task. - (45) A student who undertakes an alternative assessment task will have their new mark applied, which may be lower than the first mark originally achieved.